-Note 10: Subsequent Events
+Note 10: Risk and Uncertainties

 Beginning in March 2020, the United States economy began suffering adverse effects from the COVID-19 Virus Crisis ("CV19 Crisis").
 As of the date of issuance of the financial statements, the Organization had not yet suffered any material adverse impact from the CV19 Crisis.
 Management believes the Organization is taking appropriate actions to mitigate the negative impact.
 One action taken that has contributed to mitigating the financial impact is obtaining a Small Business Administration Paycheck Protection Program loan in the amount of \$299,100.
-Management feels that a substantial portion of the loan will meet the forgiveness criteria set forth by SBA.
+The Organization did request complete forgiveness of the PPP Loan and was approved subsequent to the 2020 fiscal year end.
 The future impact of COVID-19 is unknown and cannot be reasonably estimated at this time.